Auto Parts Chains Staging a Recovery in Retail DIY Revenue

 NAPA Auto Parts strong in DIFM sales

 Conversely, NAPA auto parts market share of DIFM is stronger than DIY.
-Their DIFM sales volume is about 70%-75% of total sales.
+Their DIFM revenue volume is about 70%-75% of total sales.

-NAPA auto parts sales dropped as much as 23% down from the first week of March.
-Most recently, they recovered to an 18% increase.
+NAPA auto parts sales dropped as much as 24% from the first week of March.
+May 31 through June 27 they were up about 9%.

 Advance Auto vs NAPA: Who’s winning?